You wish you could stop getting stuck replaying each interaction, stop analyzing your own thoughts, and stop ruminating and dwelling for hours.

 $200 for a 45-55 minute session

-While I am not in network with health insurance, I accept out of network benefits (OON), flexible spending accounts (FSA), and health savings accounts (HSA).
+I accept private pay or out of network benefits (OON), flexible spending accounts (FSA), and health savings accounts (HSA).
 Being out of network increases your privacy, confidentiality, and my flexibility.

 Most insurance policies offer out of network benefits (OON).
 If you are curious if your insurance offers OON, contact your insurance for benefits available for OON treatment codes 90837 or 90834.